ljoakim/HCLIM2CMOR/README.rst

 =========================================================================
-This is merley an adaptation of the famous CCLM2CMOR tool for the HCLIM model to rewrite the model data to CORDEX standards.
+This is merley an adaptation of the famous CCLM2CMOR tool for the HCLIM model.
+It rewrites the model data to CORDEX standards.
 All credits go to the original developers!
 =========================================================================

 Most of the infomation below is taken from the original https://github.com/C2SM-RCM/CCLM2CMOR and posted here with some adaptations.